PRACTICE AREASEmployment Litigation and Counseling

 - Successfully prevented a finding of “joint employer” status by NLRB against an employer.

-- Obtained closure of several EEOC and MDCR charges against various clients on charges as varied as sex discrimination, disability discrimination, race discrimination, and pregnancy discrimination.
+- Obtained closure of many EEOC and MDCR charges against various clients on charges as varied as sex discrimination, disability discrimination, race discrimination, and pregnancy discrimination.

 - Revised employment manuals.